 This talk explores strategies to help you shift how you relate to pain and physical discomfort.
 You’ll learn what the Buddha taught about being with physical distress, how discovering your reactive patterns can reduce unnecessary suffering and how to apply specific techniques that can help you use unpleasant sensations as a transformative practice.

-The Open-Focus Brain, by Les Fehmi, describes how the quality of our attentive awareness affects well-being.
+Book: The Open-Focus Brain: Harnessing the Power of Attention to Heal Mind and Body, by Les Fehmi, describes how the quality of our attentive awareness affects well-being.
 It includes guided meditations on a CD that support a less fixated, more expansive way of being in the world thus promoting healing of all sorts.
 It’s an excellent example of the growing wave of secular dharma offerings.